Aenigma (film)

 Ænigma is a 1988 Italian horror film directed by Lucio Fulci and was produced by Boro Banjac, Walter Brandi and Ettore Spanuolo.
+The plot evolves around supernatural and paranormal phenomena in relation to violent deaths occurring in an American college perpetrated by a newcomer who is possessed by a serial killer's ghost.

 Plot

 At St. Mary's College, a boarding school for girls located just outside Boston, Massachusetts, a lonely, gaunt, unattractive student named Kathy becomes the center of a cruel practical joke perpetrated by a gang of students and the hunky but sadistic gym teacher, Fred Vernon.
 Kathy is tricked into going on a date with Mr. Vernon.
 When she over eagerly makes her move onto him in his parked car in the woods, the students appear in their cars to taunt her.
 Running away from several carloads of her tormentors, Kathy runs onto a busy street where she immediately gets hit by an oncoming car and is admitted to the local hospital in a coma.
 Kathy's strange mother, Mary, continues to gloom around the school in her capacity as a cleaner.

 Sometime later, a new girl named Eva Gordon arrives at the school, where she is shown around by the stern headmistress Miss Jones and given Kathy's old room.
 Eva becomes acquainted with several of the perpetrators of the stunt.
 Eva turns out to be Kathy.
 Eva has somehow been possessed by the spirit of the comatose Kathy who begins using supernatural powers of telekinesis and magic to exact revenge against all those involved in the prank that put her in a coma.
 The first victim is Mr. Vernon, who asks Eva on a date.
 That night while waiting for Eva to show up at the gym for their secret rendezvous, the narcissist Mr. Vernon is attacked and strangled by his reflection when it jumps out of a mirror.
-The following morning, the police detective on the scene (director Lucio Fulci) concludes that Mr. Vernon died of a heart attack.
+The following morning, the police detective on the scene concludes that Mr. Vernon died of a heart attack.

 The following night, Virginia Williams, one of the students involved in the prank against Kathy, is attacked in her bed and suffocated to death by an onslaught of snails that appear and then disappear.
 Again the police do not have any explanation for the mysterious death, except that she was probably suffocated using a pillow.

 Meanwhile, the neurologist in charge of Kathy's case, Dr. Robert Anderson, notices that Kathy's vital signs increase in step with each of the mysterious deaths at the school.
 But he cannot make a connection to it.
 The next morning, Dr. Anderson is called to the school to examine Eva when she has a violent breathing fit during a class.
 During that same time, Kathy's respirator temporally breaks down, which leads to Eva's respiratory attack, but nobody makes any connection to it.
 Afterward, the strange Eva comes on strong to Dr. Anderson, leading him to ask her on a date where afterward she seduces him.